In this post, we will understand how to use Serilog in AWS Lambda to store logs in AWS CloudWatch.

 }

-Right click on the Lambda project and select Publish to AWS Lambda...
-This will open up below window.
+Right-click on the Lambda project and select Publish to AWS Lambda...
+This will open up below the window.
 Verify all the information and click on Next.

-On this window, make sure you select the
+In this window, make sure you select the lambda_exec_BasicLambda

 role.
 This basic lambda role has enough permissions required to store the logs into AWS CloudWatch.

 Once Lambda Function is deployed successfully, we can test it by invoking it from the Visual Studio itself.
-You can see in below picture, log information is getting printed, that means Serilog is doing its job.
+You can see the below picture, log information is getting printed, which means Serilog is doing its job.

-We can also verify it from AWS CloudWatch console.
+We can also verify it from the AWS CloudWatch console.

 That's all.